-Parameter Description time Interval of sending general query packet. its unit is second.
+Parameter Description time Interval of sending general query packet.
+Its unit is second.

-you can use this command "ip igmp query-interval" to set the interval for IGMP General Query packet sending on the port, ip igmp query-interval 50
+You can use this command "ip igmp query-interval" to set the interval for IGMP General Query packet sending on the interface, interface ethernet 0/0 ip igmp query-interval 50

-The following example shows that the interval of sending general query packet on Ethernet 0/0 port is specified to 50 seconds.
+The following example shows that the interval of sending general query packet on Ethernet 0/0 interface is specified to 50 seconds.